Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Model-Twin Randomization

-\subsection{Model-Twin Randomization}
+Suppose the APTE is not modified by carryover such that $\beta_{Xco} = 0$, and is not modified by past outcomes such that $\beta_{Xar} = 0$.
+Then $\delta^\text{APTE}$ is just the impact of $X_t$ through $\beta_X$.
+With a positive carryover influence of $\beta_{Xco} > 0$, the impact of $X_t$ is amplified in proportion to the randomization probability $\pi$; a negative influence dampens its impact.

-Section \ref{subsec:aptevshapte} motivated the need to take a sequential approach to implementing the g-formula for estimating the APTE.
-To review, the outcome $Y_t$ is sequentially generated, unlike the outcome $Y_i$ generated across participants in ATE-focused settings.
+\section{Model-Twin Randomization}

-In this section, we propose a sequential approach for numerical estimation called model-twin randomization (MoTR).
-MoTR randomizes the originally observed sequential exposure $\big\{ ( x_t ) \big\}$, thereby changing it from a possibly endogenous variable (i.e., that might be affected by past values of $Y$) into an exogenous one unaffected by the outcome.
-Hence, MoTR is a Monte Carlo method that provides numerically approximate calculations of statistically consistent estimates of the APTE, along approximate confidence intervals (CIs) for conducting inference.
+Model-twin randomization mimics an n-of-1 experiment by randomizing the originally observed sequential exposure $\overline{\bm{x}}_{m+1}$, thereby changing it from a possibly endogenous variable (i.e., that might be affected by past values of $Y$) into an exogenous one unaffected by the outcome.
+Hence, MoTR is a Monte Carlo method that provides numerically approximate calculations of statistically consistent estimates of the APTE, along with approximate confidence intervals (CIs) for conducting inference.
+It mirrors the g-formula estimation approach used for fitting marginal structural models \cite{2024-loh-etal} (see Subsection \ref{subsec:statistical-causal-inference}).